htxsg/kubapp/README.md

 ingress-nginx-controller-admission   ClusterIP      10.0.163.166   <none>          443/TCP                      2m57s
 ```

-3. Add An ingress route for service:
+7. Add ingress route for services:
 ```
 kubectl  apply -f ../ingress-route.yml --namespace kubappaks-dev
 ```

-4. Use your browser to acess the public IP of the ingress controller e.g. 20.99.142.175, you should see the hello world pages at `/`, `/hello-world-one` and `/hello-world-one`
+8. Use your browser to acess the public IP of the ingress controller e.g. 20.99.142.175, you should see the hello world pages at `/`, `/hello-world-one` and `/hello-world-one`

-# Example 2: Deploy Load Balanced Services in the same Cluster
+# Example 2: Deploy Frontend and Backend Services
 1. This is an example of 1 frontend service and 1 backsend service.

+### Host images in ACR

 2. We will e using a multi container example based off [Microsoft Tutorial](https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-app).
 Pull the 2 images from public repository:
 ```